Container Utility

 - The

-class creates a responsive container. - The
+containerclass creates a responsive container. - The

-class centers the container horizontally. - A red background (
+mx-autoclass centers the container horizontally. - A red background (

-) are added for styling.
+bg-red-200) and padding (p-6) are added for styling.

 3. How the Container Utility Works

-utility automatically sets a maximum width for the container based on the screen size.
+The container utility automatically sets a maximum width for the container based on the screen size.
 Tailwind CSS has predefined breakpoints (responsive sizes) that adjust the container’s width as follows:

 - sm: For small screens (mobile devices), the container has a width that fits within the screen.